Market Acceleration Studies

-The Solar Energy Evolution and Diffusion Studies (SEEDS) are a series of industrywide studies that use data-driven and evidence-based methods to identify characteristics, motivations, and barriers to photovoltaic (PV) adoption.
+For industrywide market acceleration, the Solar Energy Evolution and Diffusion Studies (SEEDS) use data-driven and evidence-based methods to identify characteristics, motivations, and barriers to photovoltaic (PV) adoption.

 The U.S. Department of Energy leads the SEEDS funding program and awards projects that investigate strategies to accelerate the cost competitiveness of solar energy.
 NREL has been awarded funding in each of the three rounds of SEEDS.